scare-scale/ScareScale/src/content/movie/project-silence-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /39CRS71VP0d9VOsJ5TVgD8IaQnT.jpg
+synopsis: "Due to sudden deteriorating weather conditions, visibility on the Airport Bridge is severely impaired, leaving people stranded and at risk of the bridge collapsing due to a series of chain collisions and explosions.
+Amidst the chaos, the canine subjects \"Echo\" from the military experiment \"Project Silence,\" who were being transported in secret, break free, and all human survivors become targets of relentless attacks."
 ---
-Due to sudden deteriorating weather conditions, visibility on the Airport Bridge is severely impaired, leaving people stranded and at risk of the bridge collapsing due to a series of chain collisions and explosions.
-Amidst the chaos, the canine subjects "Echo" from the military experiment "Project Silence," who were being transported in secret, break free, and all human survivors become targets of relentless attacks.